FlorianLaustererUniTuebingen/Computergraphics/bert_v2/README.md

+# Finetuning BERT
+This folder contains the code for finetuning BERT with the NumerSense dataset.
+In every epoch the model is once trained and once evaluated.
+By evaluating it every epoch one can see the progress that the model is doing.

+## Files
 bert_masked_tut.py contains the working version of the model where only BERT has been used and is being trained as well as being evaluated
 bert_masked_tut.ipynb contains the same as bert_masked_tut.py but in the notebook format